-Bean water is a familiar ingredient in vegan cuisine.
-In this article, you can read all about why you should save bean water, which bean water is best to use, and find a few of our favorite recipes that use this ingredient.
+Bean water, or aquafaba, is a familiar ingredient in vegan cuisine.
+In this article, you can read all about why you should save bean water, which is best to use, and find a few of our favorite recipes that use this ingredient.

 Bean water refers to the water left over from cooking beans or chickpeas.
-Another term for the liquid that is now widely used is “aquafaba” (aqua = water, faba = bean).
-If you’re wondering what you can do with bean water and why you should save it, this article is for you.
+Another term for this liquid is “aquafaba” (aqua = water, faba = bean).
+If you’re wondering what you can do with bean water or chickpea water and why you should save it, this article is for you.

 Whether you are specifically looking to replace the egg whites in a vegan recipe or you are working on maintaining a zero-waste kitchen, bean water is a great option both because of its binding and emulsifying properties and because it can replace other ingredients that you won’t have to buy.

 Important: Always remember that raw legumes like chickpeas and beans are toxic because of their high phytic acid content, which is why they always need to be cooked before you can eat them.
-This also applies to the water that you soak the beans in.
+This also applies to the water that you soak them in.
 The phytic acid amount is significantly reduced during the cooking process.
-Therefore, only use the water that the beans were cooked in.
+So, only use the water the beans are cooked in.
 Canned chickpeas have already been pre-cooked, so this water is safe to use as well!

 Why You Should Save Bean Water

-The bean water most commonly used in vegan recipes is leftover from cooking chickpeas or white beans because this water has the most neutral taste.
-As a rule of thumb, the darker the beans, the stronger the taste the bean water will have.
+The type most commonly used in vegan recipes is leftover from cooking chickpeas or white beans because it has the most neutral taste.
+As a rule of thumb, the darker the beans, the stronger the taste their water will have.
 In any case, the following recipes show you why aquafaba is a great addition to different dishes!

 How to Use Bean Water

 You can use bean water to make both sweet and savory dishes.
-You can use it to replace egg whites when you bake, but also as a substitute to thicken soups, broths, or sauces.
+It can replace egg whites when you bake, and it’s also a great substitute to thicken soups, broths, or sauces.
 Moreover, its emulsifying properties help bind different ingredients that don’t mix easily.
 Below you can find some ideas and recipes.

 Savory Soups and Sauces

-Stock For Soup: You can use bean water to thicken all kinds of soups or sauces.
-For instance, you can sauté some vegetables, then add the leftover bean water and bring everything to a boil.
+You can use bean or chickpea water to thicken all kinds of soups or sauces.
+For instance, you can sauté some vegetables, then add the leftover water and bring everything to a boil.
 You’ll get to enjoy a savory, nutritious meal.

-Of course, why not go all in and use both beans and bean water to cook a hearty stew?
+Of course, why not go all in and use both beans and their water to cook a hearty stew?

 Here’s what you need: